okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Authentication API returns UD User Profile locale is GA in Preview

-The response for the primary Authentication API includes the [User Profile's locale](/docs/reference/api/authn/#user-profile-object) value that is the same as the User Profile locale value in Universal Directory (UD).
-This behavior is now Generally Available in Preview. <!--OKTA-430697-->
+The response for the primary Authentication API includes the [User Profile's locale](/docs/reference/api/authn/#user-profile-object) value that is the same as the User Profile locale value in Universal Directory (UD). <!--OKTA-430697-->

 #### Native SSO support is GA in Preview